JSON Schema

 The value of the keyword should be a boolean or an object.

-If items keyword is not present or it is an object, additionalItems keyword should be ignored regardless of its value.
+additionalItems keyword is ignored if items keyword is not present or is an object.
 By default Ajv will throw exception in this case - see Strict mode

-If the length of data array is bigger than the length of "items" keyword value than the result of the validation depends on the value of additionalItems keyword:
+If the data array has more elements than the items keyword value then the result of the validation depends on the value of additionalItems keyword:

 • false: data is invalid